JaveriaIrfan686/Data-Structure/README.md

 component that is large or one whose size can change dynamically.

 # INSTALLATION GUIDE
-In order to install this app, all you need to do id click on the "corona_information_system" and you will get the app.
+In order to install this app, all you need to do is click on the "corona_information_system" and you will get the app.

 # REQUIREMENTS FOR INSTALLATION
 Java Run Time Enviroment